DoctorD1501/JAVMovieScraper/README.md

 When using the site specific scraper feature, your file name must contain an ID number which conforms to the release ID conventions set by that site.
 * Aventertainments: This follows the usual JAV id naming structure like ABC-123.
 It does a search on the site using this ID.
 * Kin8tengoku: The ID is in the URL.
 It is the numeric part before /pht/ and is usually 4 numeric digits.
 Example: 1147.
-* Tokyohot: The ID follows the format of n123 or n1234.
-In other words, a lowercase n followed by a 3 or 4 digit number.
+* Tokyohot: The ID follows the format of n123 or n1234 k123/k1234.
+In other words, a lowercase n or k followed by a 3 or 4 digit number.
 * 1pondo: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
 * Caribbeancom Premium: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
 * Heyzo: The ID is a 4 digit number in the url right after /moviepages/.
 Example: 0123